ipaccess-valencia-g2/ip-access-orlando/CONTRIBUTING.md

-cd ip-access-orlando (if not already there) git checkout backend (if not already there) git pull origin backend git status (if you want to confirm what has been changed) if you are working on an individual task:
+cd ip-access-orlando (if not already there) git checkout backend (if not already there) git pull origin backend
-    git checkout -b yourname/route-name (eg. reservations, authorization) work on your route file
+    work on your route file
-        test route locally with postman git add .
+    test route locally with postman git status (if you want to confirm what has been changed) git add .
 OR git add backend OR git add backend/routes/reservations.js git commit -m "Notes..." git push origin backend OR git push origin yourname/route-name